pytest-dev/pytest/HOWTORELEASE.rst

    which is ok (tox does not support skipping on per-platform basis yet).

+7. XXX "regen docs" (not easy to do currently as it requires a development version of the regendoc tool from ronny)

-7. go to "doc/en" and upload docs with "make install" (the latter requires ssh-login permissions on pytest.org because it uses rsync).
+8. go to "doc/en" and upload docs with "make install" (the latter requires ssh-login permissions on pytest.org because it uses rsync).
 Note that the "install" target of doc/en/Makefile defines where the rsync goes to, typically to the "latest" section of pytest.org.

-8. publish to pypi "devpi push pytest-2.6.2 pypi:NAME" where NAME is the name of pypi.python.org as configured in your ~/.pypirc file -- it's the same you would use with "setup.py upload -r NAME"
+9. publish to pypi "devpi push pytest-2.6.2 pypi:NAME" where NAME is the name of pypi.python.org as configured in your ~/.pypirc file -- it's the same you would use with "setup.py upload -r NAME"

-9. send release announcement to mailing lists:
+10. send release announcement to mailing lists:

    pytest-dev
    testing-in-python